Choosing a Standard

 Only applies to news, current affairs or factual programming.
 Programmes should be accurate in relation to 'material points of fact' and should not mislead.

-Only applies to individuals or organisations taking part or referred to in a programme.
+Concerned with fairness to individuals or organisations taking part or referred to in a programme.
 Key issues include informed consent, informed participation and reasonable opportunity to comment.